To Remove or Prevent Nasty Garbage Disposal Smells

 1. Simply fill the grind chamber with ice, turn on the faucet adn then the disposer

 Keep anything too hard out of the disposal.
 The shredder will dull and become less efficient.
 Small hard objects can also get stuck and jam the rotating parts.
-Each garbage disposal has its own capacity for hard objects.
+Garbage disposals has its own capacity for hard objects.
 The more expensive models of the same brand tend to have a higher tolerance to harder items.
 The instruction manual usually specifies a list of objects to avoid.
 Strong vegetable fibers can jam some garbage disposals, as well.
 If you question that an object may be harder than what the disposal handles, just put it in your trash can or think about setting up a worm composting bin.
 Some items to avoid are:

 1. Hard shells from shrimp, crabs and other shellfish